FiveOFive/node-redirector/README.md

 # node-redirector

-A very simple node project to redirect all http and https requests.
+A tiny node project to redirect all http and https requests.

 ## Usage